-Women’s National Championship draw on Wednesday
+Women’s National Championship draw today

-The National Women’s Football Association (NWFA) will on Wednesday conduct a draw for the first ever National Women’s Championship which will be participated by nine teams from across the country.
+The National Women’s Football Association (NWFA) will today conduct a draw for the first ever National Women’s Championship which will be participated by nine teams from across the country.

 The draw will take place at the Mpira Village in Blantyre from 10 am.